 Finally, we will cover some ground in terms of Bayesian Analysis.
 Please read the intro article by Andrew Martin.
+People interested in Bayesian multi-level models should also consult the now "clasic" Stegmueller piece.

-Week 14 (1 June 2016): Student Presentations
+Week 14 (30 May 2018): Student Presentations